 It is administered by the primary author and webmaster, ‘the Cantor’ — musician, singer and coordinator of the psalm singing team.
-The author also sings with a classical a cappella chorale and plays piano, bass and flute with several jazz and tango bands in Canberra.
+The author has sung with classical a cappella chorales and ;quartets.
+He played piano, bass or flute with jazz and tango bands, and accompanies a community choir in Canberra.

 This site provides some current information on musical offerings, particularly the psalm or psalms set down in the Revised Common Lectionary.
 You will generally find here:

 - Selected music for the coming week’s psalm, usually following the lectionary

 - Music for the chosen antiphon (response) or cantor’s verses

 - Occasional explanations or remarks on the psalm or music

 - Other resources and useful links

 Sometimes it will focus on music to be sung around town in Canberra and more particularly in Woden Valley Uniting Church usually meeting on Sundays at 9:30 at the Community Centre in Pearce or St James hall Curtin, in suburbs of Canberra, Australia.
 See the index for any psalm of interest.